kasturisarthak/Car-Sight-Detecting-Lane-Lines/README.md

 # Car-Sight-Detecting-Lane-Lines
-Car Sight- This is to detect lane lines for a self driving autonomous vehicle
+A basic Car Sight- This is to detect lane lines for a self driving autonomous vehicle